 Nymphaea Firecrest

 It is a water lily with bright pink flowers.
-It is a well-known medicinal plant, widely used in Ayurveda and Siddha systems of medicines for the treatment of diabetes, inflammation, liver disorders, urinary disorders, menorrhagia, blenorrhagia and as an aphrodisiac.
+It is a well-known medicinal plant, widely used in Ayurveda and Siddha systems of medicines for the treatment of diabetes, inflammation, liver disorders, urinary diseases, menorrhagia, blenorrhagia and as an aphrodisiac.

-Petunia Grandflora
+Petunia Grandiflora

 Getting There by Grab Taxi